 Many team members don’t realize that their personal talents and interests are very much in need in the work of the Lord.
 We present them with many different aspects of mission work and ministry, realizing they might discover, for the first time, how God might lead them in future ministry.
 Below is a partial listing of the hands-on training and ministry experience offered over the years during the summer mission trip program.
 (Note: Not all of these areas are offered every year):

 Increased Vision and Understanding of World Missions

+Improved understanding about our world — Teens will learn about other languages, customs and cultures.
+They will also experience the beauty of God’s creation as they visit some of the world’s most famous and beautiful landmarks.
 Increased awareness of the needs of missionaries and of the unreached — Your teen will likely have a better ‘global’ burden for the opportunities to serve and pray for the lost worldwide.
 Our teams have built remote jungle airstrips for missionary pilots, life-saving bridges in the African bush, a frontier hospital in Papua New Guinea, and hundreds of churches, schools, and orphanages, (often from the ground to a closed in roof) before departure.
 Our teams partner with local youth and churches to conduct open-air evangelism and one-on-one witnessing.
 These efforts have resulted in thousands of decisions for Christ and in some cases, new churches were born due to the success of these efforts.

 When the summer is completed, the teens realize that God can use them NOW to do things they never before dreamed possible while heightening the realization of the needs and possibilities for future mission involvement and support.